10 Collaborative Photo Book Ideas That Make For a Perfect Group Project

 Share a prompt

 Perhaps your word for 2020 is gratitude.
 Create a private IG account that your whole family can post to and share all of the ways you feel grateful this year.
-Be sure that you set up your Instagram Series book so that it sends copies to everyone who is contributing to the Instagram account.
+Be sure that you set up duplicate Monthbooks subscriptions to share with the grandparents!

 Capture every day for a month

 Missing a friend or family member who lives far away?
-Set up a Monthly Mini book series with them and commit to having each other contribute one photo every other day.
+Set up a Monthly Mini subscription with them and commit to having each other contribute one photo every other day.
 Document your lives side-by-side and have 30 of your favorite photos printed and sent each month.
-Adding a contributor to your monthly mini book allows you to make sure you get 30 photos, and for just $7 USD more you can send them a copy, as well.
+Adding a contributor to your monthly mini book allows you to make sure you get 30 photos, and for just $8 USD more you can send them a copy, as well.